Search Engine Optimisation, Email Marketing, and Social Media Marketing Consultant | Blogger

 December 27, 2014

-Rajkumar Hirani makes all his movies including "PK" with full of comedy and very very hilarious punch lines and comical incidents often make the audience compelled to fall down from their seats bursting out with laughter.
+Rajkumar Hirani makes all his movies including "PK" full of comedy and very very hilarious punch lines and comical incidents often make the audience compelled to fall from their seats bursting out with laughter.
 But Rajkumar Hirani also conveys a strong social message through his movies.
-He has raised a lot of questions via a straightforward and innocent person like PK about all the religions, the diverse and peculiar ways of following respective Gods in those different religions.
+He has raised a lot of questions via a straightforward and innocent person like PK about all the religions, and the diverse and peculiar ways of following respective Gods in those different religions.
 The tagline “Jo dar gaya, woh mandir gaya” is the message he has tried to convey to the audience and the people of India.
-But Temples, Churches, Mosques, Gurdwaras etc. or the religions Hinduism, Islam, Christianity, Sikhism, Buddhism, Jainism etc. or the different ways of following the respective Gods themselves are not the subjects Rajkumar Hirani is trying to make fun of, in his movie “PK”.
-Religion is a sensitive issue in India and nobody dares to play with the issue or make fun of it specially if you want to make a film touching that issue, you will definitely play with care otherwise the sensor board as well as various radical religious groups or extremists will come into the arena.
-I think Rajkumar Hirani has targeted only those so called God-Men who have flourished in India over the years.
-We are currently living in the twenty first century.
+But Temples, Churches, Mosques, Gurdwaras, etc., or the religions Hinduism, Islam, Christianity, Sikhism, Buddhism, Jainism, etc., or the different ways of following the respective Gods themselves are not the subjects Rajkumar Hirani is trying to make fun of, in his movie “PK”.
+Religion is a sensitive issue in India and nobody dares to play with the issue or make fun of it especially if you want to make a film touching that issue, you will play with care otherwise the sensor board as well as various radical religious groups or extremists will come into the arena.
+I think Rajkumar Hirani has targeted only those so-called God-Men who have flourished in India over the years.
+We are currently living in the twenty-first century.
+The time has changed, and so must we.
+We should not allow these God-Men to do business using our faith, religion, our emotions, and respect towards our deities pretending that they are the only direct communication or media between God and us.
+If the common people have faith in their God, they can pray directly to God or visit the home of God like Temples, Churches, Mosques, Gurdwaras, etc., and pay their respects directly to God.
+I remember a particular dialogue in a recent Hollywood movie “Man of Steel” in which Father Leone tells Clark Kent (Superman) that “Sometimes, you have to take a leap of faith first.
+The trust part comes later”.
+This is a very important sentence if you want to define God and religion.

-This is not the first time that a film director tries to convey this message to the people of India.
-We have seen “OMG – Oh My God!” directed by Umesh Shukla couple of years ago.
+This is not the first time that a film director has tried to convey this message to the people of India.
+We saw “OMG – Oh My God!” directed by Umesh Shukla a couple of years ago.
 But by comparison with that movie, "PK" has performed better and God himself also didn’t come to rescue his followers in “PK".
-I also want to discuss on couple of other issues which are somehow inter-connected with each other in “PK".
-While exploring the human nature and behaviours, PK falls in love with Jaggu but senses that Jaggu in fact loves Sarfaraz.
-PK hides his own love and only at the time of returning his home planet, just before embarking on his spaceship, Jaggu discovers PK’s sentiments towards her but couldn’t react at all.
+I also want to discuss on couple of other issues that are somehow inter-connected with each other in “PK".
+While exploring human nature and behaviours, PK falls in love with Jaggu but senses that Jaggu loves Sarfaraz.
+PK hides his love and only at the time of returning to his home planet, just before embarking on his spaceship, Jaggu discovers PK’s sentiments towards her but can’t react at all.
 Later Jaggu published a book on PK and explained that PK actually sacrificed his love for Jaggu and never looked back to her while departing Earth because he probably wanted to hide his tears.
 In another incident, while Bhairon Singh was coming to Delhi to meet his friend PK and hand over the thief who snatched PK's remote control device, both Bhairon Singh and the thief were killed in a bomb explosion in the Delhi railway station.
 That explosion took place just in front of PK and he got cold feet due to the intensity of that explosion.
 The thief paid the price for his crime but PK's innocent friend Bhairon Singh was the victim of either the act of terrorism or the pursuit of destiny.
 The loss of Bhairon Singh taught PK the lesson of going through the pain or sorrow of losing somebody like a relative or friend.
-PK has learnt both the feelings of love and sorrow in one life on Earth.
+PK has learned both the feelings of love and sorrow in one life on Earth.
 He came to Earth naked and while departing Earth, he never looked back to Jaggu.
-Maybe Rajkumar Hirani was inspired by the “Mahaprasthanika Parva” from the Indian epic “Mahabharata” that he has tried to showcase the great journey of a human being on Earth from his birth to death.
+Maybe Rajkumar Hirani was inspired by the “Mahaprasthanika Parva” from the Indian epic “Mahabharata” that he has tried to showcase the great journey of a human being on Earth from birth to death.

 Bang Bang: A typical Bollywood movie, too much bang bang but nothing more